esmBot/esmBot/PRIVACY.md

 + Permissions (for checking if a user has perms to run some commands)
 + Whether the user is a bot (needed to prevent other bots from running commands)

-Out of these, only user IDs are stored in the database, and they are used for checking the owner of a tag as well as storing a user's warnings.
+Out of these, **only user IDs are stored in the database**, and they are used for checking the owner of a tag as well as storing a user's warnings.

 ![Tags section in the database](https://projectlounge.pw/pictures/tags.png)